Powered By

 In order to play this build effectively, attention is required in overcoming our Fury-spending issue, which can be a massive drawback early on.
 The use of Unbridled Rage makes this problem even more severe.
 Here's what we do to help it:

-• Use Tactical Rallying Cry.
+• Using Tactical Rallying Cry.
 This is one of our main sources of Fury regeneration and we make sure this is active during any major fight.

 • Resource Generation on our Rings.
 While damage stats are always more appealing, they mean nothing if we can't cast our skills.
 This should always be a priority stat when considering gear options.

-• Aspect of Echoing Fury grants us 10 base Fury per second while we have at least one Shout active.
+• Vocalized Empowerment grants us 10 base Fury per second while we have at least one Shout active.
+Useful in the early and midgame.

 • The Two-Handed Mace Expertise inherently gives us a chance to gain Fury on hit.